WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 rails new name_of_the_app
 ```

-If we want to use a different database (ie postgres) we need to specify it using the -d flag followed by the database name.
-By default, Rails uses SQLite, which is unideal for most web applications.
-We'll specify postgresql for our apps.
+If we want to use a different database (such as PostgreSQL) we need to specify the database using the `-d` flag followed by the database.
+By default, Rails uses SQLite, which is unideal for web applications deployed to ephemeral file systems.
+We'll specify `postgresql` for our Rails apps.

 ```bash
 rails new name_of_the_app -d postgresql